 Euro Stoxx 50 Index – This index of 50 eurozone stocks provides a blue-chip representation of supersector leaders in the eurozone.

-Euro Stoxx 600 Index – This index has a fixed number of 600 stocks representing large-, mid- and small-cap companies among 17 European countries, covering approximately 90% of the free-float market capitalization of the European stock market (not limited to the eurozone).
+Euro Stoxx 600 Index – This index has a fixed number of 600 stocks representing large-, mid- and small-capitalization companies among 17 European countries, covering approximately 90% of the free-float market capitalization of the European stock market (not limited to the eurozone).

 Fannie Mae Home Purchase Sentiment Index (HPSI) – This composite index tracks consumers’ housing-related attitudes, intentions and perceptions using six questions from the Fannie Mae National Home Survey.
 The survey is a nationally representative telephone survey polling 1,000 consumers a month about owning and renting a home, home and rental price changes, the economy, household finances and overall consumer confidence.
 Respondents are asked more than 100 questions, six of which are distilled into a single indicator – the Home Purchase Sentiment Index – designed to provide signals on future housing outcomes.

 Federal Housing Finance Agency (FHFA) House Price Index (HPI) – Broad measure of the movement of single-family house prices.
-The FHFA HPI is the nation’s only collection of public, freely available house price indexes that measure changes in single-family home values based on data from all 50 states and over 400 American cities that extend back to the mid-1970s.
+The FHFA HPI is the nation’s only collection of public, freely available house price indices that measure changes in single-family home values based on data from all 50 states and over 400 American cities that extend back to the mid-1970s.
 The FHFA HPI incorporates tens of millions of home sales and offers insights about house price fluctuations at the national, census division, state, metro area, county, ZIP code and census tract levels.

 Five Year/Five Year Forward Inflation Expectation Rate – This rate measures expected inflation (on average) over the five-year period that begins five years from today.
+The rate is published by the Federal Reserve Bank of St. Louis.

 Freightos Baltic Index (FBX) – This oceanic freight index, produced by Freightos and the Baltic Exchange, tracks market rates for 40-foot containers in eight regions: China/East Asia, North America West Coast, North America East Coast, Europe, North Europe, South America East Coast, South America West Coast and Mediterranean.